27/1A, 2nd Floor, Jail Rd, Tilak Nagar, New Delhi-110018

 • Task 2: Requires you to write an essay in a more flexible style on a topic of general interest.
 The essay should be well-organized, with a clear introduction, body paragraphs, and a conclusion.

-Free online IELTS Writing practice tests: https://takeielts.britishcouncil.org/take-ielts/prepare/free-ielts-english-practice-tests/writing
+Free online IELTS writing practice tests: https://takeielts.britishcouncil.org/take-ielts/prepare/free-ielts-english-practice-tests/writing

 IELTS Syllabus: Speaking Section